 You might say "But how can a hacker make several billion guesses per second?
 No one can type that fast, and besides, won't the website they're trying to break into limit the hacker to five or ten guesses?"

 Custom password-cracking rig

 Yes, that's true enough, but that's not how password cracking works.
-Password cracking is performed offline against a stolen database containing thousands or even millions of usernames and passwords.
+Password cracking is performed offline against a stolen database containing millions of usernames and passwords.
 Such offline attacks aren't affected by web server security that may limit you to five or so login attempts.

-So you'll want to create passwords that are hard for a password cracker to guess, even though s/he is making many billions of guesses a second.
+So you'll want to create passwords that are hard for a password cracker to guess, even though they are making many billions of guesses a second.
 How to do that?

 Passphrases are an easy way to beef-up your passwords.
 It's better than using single-word passwords even with a number or two stuck to the end.
 If you met your wife Sally in Memphis, how about something like "IMetSallyIn1990inMemphis".
 This password has twenty-four characters consisting of uppercase, lowercase, and numerals -- it's very strong and could likely never be brute-forced during the remaining time humans have on this planet -- certainly not within your children's lifetimes, anyway.